Warrior Peak

-Warrior Peak is a 7320. ft double summit mountain located in Olympic National Park in Jefferson County of Washington state.
-Warrior is the 11th highest peak in the Olympic Mountains Range.
-The southeast summit is the slightly higher of the two summits, the northwest peak is estimated at 7285 feet elevation.
+Warrior Peak is a 7320. ft double summit mountain located in Olympic National Park and Jefferson County of Washington state.
+Warrior is the 11th-highest peak in the Olympic Mountains.
+The southeast summit is the slightly higher of the two summits, the northwest peak is estimated at 7,285 feet elevation.
+Precipitation runoff from the west side of the mountain drains into Home Creek, a tributary of the Dungeness River, whereas the east side drains into Tunnel Creek which is a tributary of the Big Quilcene River.
 Warrior Peak is easy to identify from Seattle, since it appears as the first prominent peak immediately north of Mount Constance, which is the dominant peak on the skyline.
-Warrior's nearest higher peak is in fact Mount Constance, 0.8 mi to the south-southeast.
+Warrior's nearest higher peak is Mount Constance, 0.8 mi to the south-southeast.
 The first ascent of the mountain was made in 1945 by Fred Beckey, who solo climbed both summits, and named the mountain.

 Climate

 Based on the Köppen climate classification, Warrior Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Olympic Mountains.
-As fronts approach, they are forced upward by the peaks of the Olympic Range, causing them to drop their moisture in the form of rain or snowfall (Orographic lift).
-As a result, the Olympics experience high precipitation, especially during the winter months.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+Weather fronts originating in the Pacific Ocean travel northeast toward the Olympic Mountains.
+As fronts approach, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snow.
+As a result, the Olympics experience high precipitation, especially during the winter months in the form of snowfall.
 Because of maritime influence, snow tends to be wet and heavy, resulting in avalanche danger.
-In terms of favorable weather, June to September are the best months for climbing the mountain.
-Precipitation runoff from the west side of the mountain drains into Home Creek, a tributary of the Dungeness River, whereas the east side drains into Tunnel Creek which is a tributary of the Big Quilcene River.
+During winter months weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+The months of July through September offer the most favorable weather for climbing the mountain.